Cinnamon (desktop environment): History

 Since 9 October 2013 (version 2.0.0 onwards), Cinnamon is no longer a frontend of GNOME like Unity or GNOME Shell, but rather a completely independent desktop environment.
 Although Cinnamon is still heavily built on GNOME technologies and utilizes GTK, it no longer requires GNOME as a dependency in order to be installed.

 Further improvements in later versions include a desktop grid, wildcard support in file searches, multi-process settings daemon, desktop actions in the panel launcher, separate processes for desktop handling and file manager in Nemo; an additional desktop panel layout option that offers a more modern looking theme and grouped windows; improved naming for duplicate applications in the menu (i.e. Flatpak vs. deb packages), pinned files in Nemo, touchpad gestures, bulk file rename of multiple files and folders using bulky, customizable context menu items in Nemo called "Actions", the ability to display user profile pictures on the panel, improved multi-monitor support in regard to open windows, better visual indicators in the system notifications tray for VPN connections, and an emphasis on performance improvements.

 On 30 November 2023, version 6.0.0 of the Cinnamon desktop was released.
 This is the first release of Cinnamon to include an experimental Wayland session implementation, along with fractional scaling and AVIF background image support, among other improvements.
 On 16 June 2024, version 6.2.0 of Cinnamon was released.
 This release introduced the ability to add the user profile picture to the panel, along with other improvements.
 On 28 November 2024, version 6.4.0 of Cinnamon was released.
 This release introduced redesigned dialog prompts using the Clutter toolkit rather than GTK.
 In addition, A "Night Light" blue light filter was introduced to potentially reduce eye strain and improve sleep quality when an end user is using Cinnamon during night time.
+On 10 December 2025, version 6.6.0 of Cinnamon was released.
+This release uses easing-based effects, transitioning away from Tweener animations.
+Additionally, the release improves keyboard handling and allows users to enable suspend mode in the Power module for battery-intensive tasks, among other improvements.

+December 2026 is expected to see the release of the first version of Cinnamon that fully supports not only X11 but also Wayland.